First published on May 22, 2017

 This is the thing about self-help books: I don’t like them.

-So when my friend told me in essence, that this self-help book is the least self-helpiest (my words not hers) book she’d ever read and it was essentially life-changing, I figured I could give it a shot.
+So when a friend told me in essence, that this self-help book is the least self-helpiest (my words not hers) book she’d ever read and it was essentially life-changing, I figured I could give it a shot.

 This you need to know about me if you already didn’t: I am negative at my core.